BE vs PLUG: Which Is the Better Buy in 2026?

 PLUG.
 Plug is a pre-profitability growth story valued on hydrogen-economy optionality rather than current earnings.
 Traditional valuation multiples are not meaningful given losses and dilution.
 The investment case rests on whether green hydrogen reaches cost parity and Plug reaches positive gross margin before exhausting capital, making it speculative and sentiment-driven.

-Headline figures (approximate, early 2026): BE shows revenue (ttm) ~$1.3-1.6 billion, operating margin Thin to negative (approaching profitability), gross margin Improving, ~20-30% range; PLUG shows revenue (ttm) ~$700 million, operating margin Deeply negative (large operating losses), net income (ttm) Net loss (~$1 billion range historically).
-A cheaper-looking multiple is not automatically the better buy: a richer valuation can be justified by faster growth, and a lower one can reflect real risk.
-Weigh the multiple against how fast each business is actually compounding.
+Headline figures (approximate, early 2026): BE shows revenue (ttm) ~$1.3-1.6 billion, operating margin Thin to negative (approaching profitability), gross margin Improving, ~20-30% range, earnings Historically loss-making; profitability a key milestone; PLUG shows revenue (ttm) ~$700 million, operating margin Deeply negative (large operating losses), net income (ttm) Net loss (~$1 billion range historically), free cash flow Negative (significant cash burn).

 The bottom line: BE vs PLUG